The Abel Tasman National Park

 Tip: There are two ways to get to Abel Tasman National Park.
 One from Motueka, where you can go by water taxi to the various bays.
 And one by land.
 Namely from Takaka.

 Our entertaining ride took us through the beautiful landscapes of New Zealand to Takaka, where we played a round of golf at the Takaka Golf Club.

-During our trip we’ve developed a little tradition: after golf we make ourselves comfortable in our camper or in the clubhouse, relax, eat something or drink a coffee, sometimes a tea and talk about our game.
+During our trip we’ve developed a little tradition: after golf, we make ourselves comfortable in our camper or in the clubhouse, relax, eat something or drink a coffee, sometimes tea, and talk about our game.

 After we had eaten something little at the clubhouse, we went back to our camper when we noticed a young man.
 Curiously, he eyed our Lorna from a safe distance.
 When he saw us, he said that he lives in Takaka.

 He had arrived on an e-bike, which was painted in various shades of purple.
 His jeans also had several purple patches.
 We talked for a while and watched his stories.
 Exactly, we watched.
 Because when he talked, his whole body swung and waved around, and he had very animated arm movements.

 He pointed to the green mountain behind us to show us where he lives.
 In all the green, there was just one spot that looked different where he said that he had planted flowers.
 And maybe you have already guessed what was different… the flowers were all purple!
 Our Lorna, also painted purple, must have created quite an incredible attraction for him.
 I invited him to take a closer look at the camper and his eyes sparkled!

 As he said his goodbye, I had to bite my lips from saying “Peace, Man!”